collective/Solgema.fullcalendar/README.txt

 the calendar to choose which event you want to display.
 The fields in this query form are taken from the Topic's Criterions.

+As a developer, you can add event sources to default one.
+You just have to define named IEventSource adapters which provides each a list of dictionaries needed by fullcalendar.js API.
+You can also replace the default event source providing an unnamed IEventSource adapter for your specific context or layer.

 Changelog for Solgema.fullcalendar
 --------